macqueen330/macqueen330/README.md

 A mobile app designed to support Alzheimer's patients and their caregivers — currently in active development.
 Looking to connect with developers and designers interested in health-tech and accessibility.

-### 🤖 Robotics @ Brandeis

-Hardware prototyping and embedded systems projects involving 3D printing, sensor integration, and autonomous control.

 ## About Me

 - 🎓 Studying Computer Engineering at NYU (transferred from Brandeis University)
-- 💼 Former intern at **Accenture** (data analysis, SAP/Workday) and **Microsoft** (CSS, Copilot/M365)
 - 🎯 Interested in Software Engineering, Data Science/AI, and Quantitative Finance
-- 🎻 14 years of cello | Gold Prize, 2022 European Summer Music Competition
+- 🎻 14 years of cello & soccer

 ## Let's Connect